-Have you been hunched over a computer all day?
+Been hunched over a computer all day?
+Getting the slouch you never wanted?

 You know you’re supposed to get up and move around every hour – but hey – you’re in the creative zone and can’t stop now!

-If you look at your Mum or Dad and compare their posture to how they were 5 to 10 years ago – there’s usually a big difference.
+If you look at your Ma or Pa and compare their posture to how they were 5 to 10 years ago – there’s usually a big difference.
 They seem shorter and definitely more rounded through the upper body.

 If you become aware of this, you can start to make changes in your exercising routine and in your sitting and standing habits.